 Use your breath to calm your nervous system and remain focused on your intention.

 Begin by slowly breathing in and out.
-As the external noise fades away, remember why acting with more confidence matters to you (e.g., you want to make partner, you want to win a big piece of business).
-Center around your objective – “for the sake of what.”
+As the external noise fades away, remember why acting with more confidence matters to you.
+For example, perhaps you want to make partner.
+Or you want to win a big piece of business.
+Center around your objective and ask yourself, “for the sake of what am I doing this?”

 Use your body posture to stabilize your emotions and feel more confident.